bigskysoftware/_hyperscript/www/posts/2021-04-06-aysnc-transparency-in-practice.md

 ```

 So, the first things we do is switch from axios to the [`fetch` command](/commands/fetch) which will pull down the
 given data for us.
+We use a "naked string" without quotes here, because the fetch command supports that.

 Note that we do not need to say `await`, rather the hyperscript runtime takes care of that for us.

-Note also that we have an `as json` at the end, to indicate that we want the result parsed as JSON.
+Finally, we have an `as json` at the end, to indicate that we want the result parsed as JSON.

-The next line is a little clever, we set a variable, `rates` to the `result.data.rates` value, but we use hyperscripts
+The next line is a little clever, we set a variable, `rates` to the `result.data.rates` value, but we use hyperscript's
 `of` expression, as well as its `possessive` expression to make the line read more cleanly.
+We also take advantage of
+the fact that you can use the definite article, `the`, before an expression, to help readability.

 The next line we set a variable to the inverse of the euro rate for the given currency.

 The next line we `get` the rate multiplied by the euro rate for the target currency.

 Finally, we return that value we just calculated.
 (I like returning a simple symbol like this for debugging, we could
-have returned the previous line)
+have returned the previous line.)
+We refer to the implicit `it` symbol, which is an alias for `result`, which is
+the standard place where hyperscript stores "the last computed value".
+We used `result` above after the `fetch`.

 In hyperscript, a function can have one and only one exception block (this is experimental, and may change) and it will
 work regardless if the body of the function is synchronous or asynchronous.